-When you are on the hunt for a new IT QA Analyst role, then it is helpful to start with checking out examples of other IT QA Analyst resume samples first.
+When you are on the hunt for a new (IT) Quality Assurance Analyst role, then it is helpful to start with checking out examples of proven, professional, QA resume samples first.

-With hundreds of other QA Analysts looking for a new position every day, you want to make sure your resume stands out from the others by being both informative and intriguing.
+With hundreds of other Quality Ensurers looking for a new position every day, you want to make sure your resume stands out from the others by being both informative and intriguing.

 Let's make a killer resume now!